 1. Personalized gifts with kids’ photos

-Chicago Mom on aupairmom.com says: “Urban Outfitters had blank snow globes last year where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
-[Our au pair] loved this (snow globes seemed the rage with her and the other au pairs—they don’t have many of these in Bolivia I guess).”
-You can also choose to create a photo book or frame her favorite photo.
+Wish your au pair memories could last forever?
+With pictures, they can.
+The Chicago family says, “Some stores have blank snow globes where you could slip in two pictures—one on each side—so for a Christmas gift, I slipped in a picture of our house decorated for the holidays (of the outside, complete with the fallen snow and bows and lights), and a picture of the kids on the other side.
+[Our au pair] loved this (snow globes seemed all the rage with her and the other au pairs—they don’t have many of these in Bolivia I guess).”
+Other ideas include a digital photo album or a framed photo.

 2. Tickets to a local game or show

-Lots of au pairs would love to experience a local game or show but won’t spend the money themselves to get there.
-Two tickets from you (so she can take a friend) is usually much appreciated.
-Says one host mom online: “We live in the NYC area, so we always splurge and give our au pairs two tickets to a Broadway show.
+Many au pairs want to experience local culture, but they might not know the best attractions in your area.
+Buying them two tickets (one for them and one for a friend) will help them explore.
+As one host mom shared, “We live in the NYC area, so we always splurge and give our au pairs two tickets to a Broadway show.
 Everybody loves this.
-I got the idea from a very experienced host mother with whom I work.”
+I got this idea from a very experienced host mother with whom I work.”

 3. Gift cards

-Since sizing and taste is more forgiving in the case of sleepwear, it’s often a safer gift for au pairs.
-Susan Robinson, our Au Pair Answer Mom agrees: “Anyone can use another pair of pjs!”
-These slippers from Urban Outfitters are very cool and inexpensive, and pajamas from Aerie are notoriously soft and in-style.
+Since sizing and taste are more forgiving when it comes to sleepwear, it’s often a safe clothing gift for au pairs.
+Host mom Susan Robinson agrees: “Anyone can use another pair of pjs!”

 Is your au pair planning a trip somewhere fun?
-A travel guide book is a great gift option.
-Says Samantha Janney—a host mom and Cultural Care staff member—”We have typically given our au pairs a guide book for a trip they’re planning and they love it.”
-Lonely Planet and Frommer’s books are good choices.
+A travel guidebook can help them prepare.
+Samantha Janney, a host mom and Cultural Care staff member, says, ”We have typically given our au pairs a guide book for a trip they’re planning and they love it.”